iOS Message Center

 - UAMessageCenter is the main entry point for fetching and accessing messages, as well as signing up for delegate callbacks.

-The message list uses CoreData under the hood, and as such the message objects contained within are ephemeral references, refreshed along with the list after retrieval.
+Note The message list uses CoreData under the hood, and as such the message objects contained within are ephemeral references, refreshed along with the list after retrieval.
 It is not recommended to hold onto individual instances indefinitely.

-- UAInboxMessage is the model object representing an individual message available for display.
+- UAMessageCenterMessage is the model object representing an individual message available for display.
 Instances of this class do not contain the actual message body.
 Rather, they point to the URL corresponding to the message body in the backend.
-These URLs are authenticated using UAUser credentials.
+These URLs are authenticated using UAMessageCenterUser credentials.
 Normally the default UI will handle most details involving message display transparently, but deep customizations ultimately involve displaying these URLs in a webview.

 UAMessageCenterDisplayDelegate